MEDICAL STAFF RECRUITMENT

 If you are interested in applying directly for a job in our ICU, please use the orange button to the right.
 Most positions are allocated 6 months to 1 year in advance although occasionally a last-minute vacancy may be available.
 All applications are considered for shortlisting with selected candidates interviewed either in person in Wellington or by telephone, Skype or Zoom.

-We are the largest Intensive Care training unit in New Zealand with more trainees registered with the College of Intensive Care Medicine than all the other New Zealand ICUs combined.
+We are one the largest Intensive Care training units in New Zealand with more trainees registered with the College of Intensive Care Medicine than almost all other New Zealand ICUs combined.

 To support this large number of trainees we have a busy active teaching programme.

 In recent years this, the Wellington Intensive Care Medicine course, and the quality of hands-on experience and availability of senior supervision has ensured that trainees sitting the Australasian Fellowship of Intensive Care Medicine have achieved a pass rate close to 95% on their first sitting.

 - Senior Registrar positions are preferentially offered to senior trainees who have passed or are studying for the Fellowship of the College of Intensive Care Medicine (FCICM) Part II exam.
 The SR run includes rostered 24-hour-on-call periods (under Consultant supervision) with time also assigned for non-clinical duties including study & research.
 As such it is viewed as a ‘Consultant in training’ job for those of appropriate seniority.
 It meets the College of Intensive Care Medicine requirements for an SR role and is also compliant with the New Zealand Resident Doctor’s Association Multi-Employer Collective Agreement by negotiation, subject to ongoing review.

 The full Run Description containing more details, responsibilities and a description of the SR roster can be viewed & downloaded HERE.